 - Dental assistants perform a variety of tasks including patient care, taking X-rays and scheduling appointments.
-They need on-the job training, a certificate or a diploma for the job, and they earn a median salary of $37,630 per year according to the BLS
+They need on-the job training, a certificate or a diploma for the job, and they earn an average salary of $41,170 per year according to the BLS

 - Dental hygienists examine patients, clean teeth and provide dental care.
-They must have an associate’s degree or bachelor’s degree in dental hygiene, and they earn a median salary of $74,070 per year.
+They must have an associate’s degree or bachelor’s degree in dental hygiene, and they earn an average salary of $77,230 per year.

 Want to find out more?
 Keep reading to get a closer look at different education options and to learn how to become a certified dental assistant.

 What Training Does It Take to Become a Dental Assistant?

 The good news is there are a variety of dental assistant training programs available—including full-time, part-time, accelerated, and online options—so you can likely find a program that fits into your busy schedule.

 Most dental assisting programs take nine to eleven months to complete and lead to a diploma or certificate.
 Two-year associate’s degrees in dental assisting are available, although these are less common.

 You can find these dental assisting training programs at any of the following institutions: